lujain-khalil/MLR570-Final/Notes/Lecture 6.md

 $$\text{Margin Width} = 2 \times \frac{1}{||w||} = \frac{2}{||w||}$$

 The goal for SVM's is to minimize margin width w.r.t $w$.
-In other words, the pptimization problem is formulated as:
+In other words, the optimization problem is formulated as:

 $$\min_{w} \frac{1}{2} ||w||^2$$